yasutakekazu/diaper/README.md

 } & HTMLAttributes<HTMLDialogElement>
 ```

-## Props

 **`open` - optional, bindable**

 A boolean value controlling the open/closed state of the bottom sheet.
 You can `bind:open` to it which is the prefered method of control.
-Or you can `bind:this` to the component instance and close it using the `close()` method.
-See [altopenmethod.svelte](https://github.com/devantic/diaper/tree/main/src/routes/examples/altopenmethod.svelte) for an example of the second approach.
-All other examples use the first approach.
+Or you can `bind:this` to the component instance and control it using the `showModal()` and `close()` methods - see [Programmatic Control](#programmatic-control)

 **`height` - optional**